abcnorio/nspawn-aiml/Readme.md

 machinectl reboot $VNAME
 ```

 Then we log in as `root` to the container, because we need to install `xdotool` which allows to change the resolution of the browser to the window size of the `Xephyr` server.
+This is necessary because there are incidents reported that the window does not automatically resizes.
 Then we immediately log out of the container.

 ```bash
 # as root in the container